Lecture Notes in Cosmology

 under a rotation of an angle $\psi$ about the line of sight $\hat n$.
 Then, one defines the differential operators $\eth$ and $\bar\eth$ as:

-in spherical coordinates and proves that $\eth\eta$ is a spin-$(s + 1)$ quantity whereas $\bar\eth\eta$ is a spin-$(s - 1)$ quantity.
-These operators are essentially covariant derivative on the sphere, as we shall see in Sec.~\ref{Appendix:polarization}.
+in spherical coordinates, it is proven that $\eth\eta$ is a spin-$(s + 1)$ quantity, whereas $\bar\eth\eta$ is a spin-$(s - 1)$ quantity.
+These operators are essentially the covariant derivative on the sphere, as we shall see in Sec.~\ref{App:polarization}.
 The spin-$s$ spherical harmonics are thus defined as:

-The spin-weighted spherical harmonics have fundamental properties similar to those characterising the usual ones.
+The spin-weighted spherical harmonics have fundamental properties similar to those characterizing the usual ones.
 First of all:

 i.e. the usual spherical harmonics can be regarded as spin-0.
-Then, the ${}_sY_\ell^m$ form a complete orthonormal system, i.e. they are orthonormal and complete: and therefore any spin-$s$ quantity $\eta$ can be expanded as:
+Then, the ${}_sY_\ell^m$ form a complete orthonormal system; they are orthonormal and complete: and therefore any spin-$s$ quantity $\eta$ can be expanded as:

-Under complex conjugation and spatial inversion the spin-weighted spherical harmonics transform as:
+Under complex conjugation and spatial inversion, the spin-weighted spherical harmonics transform as:

 and they can be related to the Wigner D-matrix as follows:

 where $(\phi,\theta,\psi)$ are the Euler angles.